-According to Judge Peckham's 1986 decision on Larry P. regarding the prohibition of IQ testing of African-American students, IQ scores from any other source cannot become part of the student's school records.
-The California Department of Education issued a directive (Campbell, 1987) on how to dispose of Larry P. records generated prior to September 1986 as follows:
+According to Judge Peckham's 1986 decision on Larry P. regarding the prohibition of IQ testing of African-American children, IQ scores from any source cannot become part of the child's school records.
+The California Department of Education (CDE) issued a directive (Campbell, 1987) on how to dispose of Larry P. records generated prior to September 1986 as follows: